spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 Options:
 - `0` : Payload will not be divided

-For large files, it is necessary to split batch requests and not send them all at once.
-The batchSize option enables you to control the number of records processed in each batch request, which can help prevent memory problems and improve performance.
+For large files it is necessary to split batch requests and not to send them all at once.
+This batchSize option enables you to control the number of records processed in each batch request, which can help avoid memory issues and improve performance.

 When the number of lines in the Excel file exceeds the specified batchSize, the payload array is divided into equal parts, with each part containing the maximum number of lines specified by the batchSize.
 The application then processes each part separately, sending batch requests to the backend server.